garner-code/variability-decision-making/mforage_flexibility/CHECKLIST.md

 3. How long do all the tasks take to run?
 Do we need a shorter practice phase? can we afford a longer practice phase?
 4. Please run a random set of subject numbers and check that colour -> door set mappings are consistent through every stage of the task.
 5. Thoughts/feedback on how habity you get in the slow switch stage with the colour cues.
+6. fill in details in comments when PCs chosen